A woman on a sofa with a laptop open viewing a cognitive map

 • In business, cognitive maps help teams understand complex problems and find solutions.

-• In education, they help students learn and remember information.
+• In education, they help students learn and remember information in their research studies and beyond—be it in social sciences, market research or other spheres.

-• In design, they help creators visualize ideas and plans.
+• In design, they help creators visualize ideas and plans—so users can get behind the product or service that comes out because it’s more about them.

 Cognitive maps are flexible.
 They work with any concept or situation.
 You can use them to solve problems and make decisions in many areas.